-While the U.N. is often the butt of criticism in Washington and in the right wing US media, and in some cases justifiably so as anyone who has spent an eternity in the General Assembly any afternoon can attest, a distressingly small amount of that criticism is well-informed on the particulars of a given issue, and a depressingly large amount of it is just plain ideology, prejudice and ignorance of the facts.
+While the UN is often the butt of criticism in Washington and in the right wing US media-and in some cases justifiably so, as anyone who has spent an eternity in the General Assembly any afternoon can attest-a distressingly small amount of that criticism is well-informed on the particulars of a given issue, and a depressingly large amount of it is just plain ideology, prejudice, and ignorance of the facts.
 For example, although some have reflexively deprecated the UN's counter-terrorism capacity, the UN has passed a dozen counter-terrorism treaties.
 As those treaties have been progressively absorbed into domestic legislation, they have facilitated the establishment of norms and standards of international behaviour, by which governments can be held to account.
-What is true for terrorism is similarly true for human rights, where the U.N. has passed six core treaties including on the protection of women's rights; for arms control and disarmament, where the U.N. is at the heart of the nuclear non-proliferation regime, including its weapons inspection capability; for health, on which the World Health Organization is integral to the effort to control and eradicate infectious and other diseases such as HIV-AIDS, malaria, and SARS; for the environment where the U.N. has fostered 76 treaties, for international development, trade and investment, where the World Bank and the IMF have also contributed.
-Beyond rules, norms and laws, there is an alphabet of U.N acronyms, e.g., ICAO, IPU, ITU, WMO, WIPO, among many others, that stand for organizations that help the world to manage one aspect or another of international interchange.
+What is true for terrorism is similarly true for human rights, where the UN has passed six core treaties including on the protection of women's rights; for arms control and disarmament, where the UN is at the heart of the nuclear non-proliferation regime, including its weapons inspection capability; for health, where the World Health